PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # Confronting the Wizard

+> Do we need to sharpen the conflict between Samga and Dimsbury -- does Samga deliver the coup de grace of throwing the wizard into the firery rippling gap of spacetime

 "Samga.
 There you are," said Dimsbury.
 "Thank the Gods you have returned.
 Pass me that knife over there so I may open this woman's neck."
 Dimsbury turned back to Asarah who now hung by her legs, upside down above the flame that danced half-in-focus, half-out-of-focus above it's stone dias.
 Asarah attempted to scream, but it was muffled by a gag which Dimsbury now tightened.
 "I must say, I enjoy your company much more now that you are quiet.
 It will almost be sad to see you go.
 Samga, the knife!"

 From over his shoulder, Dimsbury heard Samga say, "No."